Ethiopian military has 'liberated' west Tigray, PM says

 Amhara regional state, which neighbours Tigray and has been backing Abiy, called off planned demonstrations against the Tigrayan ruling party.
 “The protest is not timely due to current security concerns,” said the state’s communication office.

+Sidama region was, however, going ahead with an anti-TPLF protest, Fana TV said, in what appeared to be a government-backed attempt to win the propaganda war over Tigray.

-Reporting by Giulia Paravicini in Addis Ababa, Khalid Abdelaziz in Khartoum, Nazanine Moshiri in Nairobi; Writing by Duncan Miriri; Editing by Andrew Cawthorne
+Reporting by Giulia Paravicini in Addis Ababa, Khalid Abdelaziz in Khartoum, Nazanine Moshiri in Nairobi; Writing by Duncan Miriri and Andrew Cawthorne; Editing by William Maclean

 Our Standards: The Thomson Reuters Trust Principles.